modelearth/localsite/start/features.md

 **loadMarkdown** - Pulls readme files into html and converts links and image tags based on folder levels.

-**lazy** - A class that wait to load images until just before they scroll into view.
+**lazy** - A class that waits to load images until just before they scroll into view.
 Uses file path set in image's data-src attribute.